michaelkagan1/SalsaMusicRecs/README.md

 # **Salsa Song Recs**
 ### [Video demo](https://youtu.be/5BVYp-aCEqI)

+### To run the file
+1. Obtain a spotify API Client ID and Client Secret by creating a spotify app in the [spotify developer page](https://developer.spotify.com)
+	- Add the callback URI: `http://localhost:8000/callback`
+2. Make a random string that will be your secret key.
+3. Create a environment file named `.env` in the main flask app directory with the following code:
+`
+SECRET_KEY=your_secret_key_here
+CLIENT_ID=your_client_id_here
+CLIENT_SECRET=your_client_secret_here
+`
+Be sure to avoid any spaces or quotes.
+4. Run app on port 8000 with the following code: `flask run --port=8000` (that's what my callback URI uses)

 ## App Overview and Description

 This flask-based python app allows a user to discover salsa songs at a desired speed/tempo/bpm.
 This is particularly useful for salsa teachers (such as myself) to find an adequate-paced song for teaching and demonstrating moves.
 It's also useful for dancers that want to control the speed they practice at.
 The app uses the Spotify API and uses a searched song as the seed query for finding more recommendations.